mvadari/xrpl-docs/Permissioned DEX XLS.md

 There will also be the following in addition, if the `DomainID` field is included:
 * The domain doesn't exist.
-* The account is not a domain member.
+* The account is not a member of the domain.

 ### 6.3.
 State Changes

 The existing set of state changes for `OfferCreate` will continue to exist.

 If the `DomainID` is included in the `OfferCreate` transaction, whenever an offer is crossed:
-* If the offer doesn't include a `DomainID`, the offer's account will be checked to see if it has any of the domain's credentials.
+* If the offer doesn't include a `DomainID`, the offer's account will be checked to see if it is a valid domain offer.
 If it does, it will fill that offer as per the rules of the `OfferCreate`'s parameters.
 If it doesn't, the offer will be skipped.
-* If the offer does include a `DomainID`, it must match the `DomainID` in the transaction.
+* If the offer does include a `DomainID`, it must match the `DomainID` in the transaction (even if each would be a valid domain offer in the other domain).
 * If there is an offer placed on the ledger, it will include the `DomainID`.

 If the `DomainID` is included in the `OfferCreate` transaction, whenever an offer with a `DomainID` is crossed:
-* The transaction sender's account will be checked to see if it has any of the domain's credentials.
+* The offer outlined in the `OfferCreate` transaction will be checked to see if it is a valid domain offer.
 If it does, it will fill that offer as per the rules of the `OfferCreate`'s parameters.
 If it doesn't, the offer will be skipped.

 ## 7. Transaction: `Payment`